 The transfer agent and registrar for the ADSs is The Bank of New York Mellon.
+The principal executive office of the Bank of New York Mellon is 225 Liberty Street, New York, New York 10286.

 DESCRIPTION OF AMERICAN DEPOSITARY SHARES